Hofls/artificial-intelligence/theory/neural-networks.md

     * Each node takes multiple numbers as input (`signal`) and produces single number as output (via `Activation function`)
     * Nodes aggregated into `layers` (different layers perform different transformations).
 Typical layers: input - hidden - output
     * Networks `learn` by processing examples, making guesses and adjusting weights
+* Problem solving algorithm:
+    * Define ML problem, propose a solution -> Construct dataset -> Transform data -> Train a model -> Use model to make predictions
 * `Tensor` - multi-dimensional array of numbers
 * `Hyperparameter` - parameters to control learning process
     * Hidden layers, Activation functions, Dropout, Learning rate
 * `Backpropagation` - how much each node contributed to the error (to adjust their weights)
     * `Gradient descent` - iteratively adjusts weights to minimize loss
+        * If node contributed to error - its weight decreases, if contributed to success - weight increases
     * `Learning rate` - higher rate means higher learning speed and lower accuracy (e.g. 0.1)
     * `Gradient step` = learning rate * gradient
     * `Batch` - set of examples used in one iteration (gradient update)